scrutmydocs/scrutmydocs/README.markdown

 }
 ```

-* Id is the unique name of your river.
+* `id` is the unique name of your river.
 It will be used to get or delete the river.
-* Name is a fancy name for the river.
+* `name` is a fancy name for the river.
-* Indexname is where your documents will be send.
+* `indexname` is where your documents will be send.
-* Typename is the type name under your documents will be indexed.
+* `typename` is the type name under your documents will be indexed.
-* Start indicates if the river is running (true) or not (false).
+* `start` indicates if the river is running (true) or not (false).
-* Url is the root where FS River begins to crawl.
+* `url` is the root where FS River begins to crawl.
-* UpdateRate is the frequency (in seconds).
+* `updateRate` is the frequency (in seconds).
-* Includes is used when you want to index only some files (can be null aka every file is indexed).
+* `includes` is used when you want to index only some files (can be null aka every file is indexed).
-* Excludes is used when you want to exclude some files from the include list (can be null aka every file is indexed).
+* `excludes` is used when you want to exclude some files from the include list (can be null aka every file is indexed).
-* Analyzer is the analyzer to apply for this river ("default" or "french" by now).
+* `analyzer` is the analyzer to apply for this river ("default" or "french" by now).

 ### Examples